 Founded in 1928 in Hutchinson, Kansas, HCC served an initial enrollment of just 187 students in its first year.
 Today, the school offers over 120 academic majors to a student body of more than 5,600.
 HCC’s online criminal justice associate degree offers a concentration in criminal justice administration, which is ideal for students seeking eventual transfer to a bachelor’s degree.
 Students must complete 64 credits to earn the associate of science or associate of applied science in criminal justice administration, which can lead to careers in law enforcement and the correctional system.

 HCC’s AS in criminal justice administration best suits students looking for a pathway to a bachelor’s program.
 Students complete courses in college orientation, public speaking, and English composition before moving on to core requirements in laboratory and social sciences, the humanities, and a choice of psychology or sociology.
 Graduates prepare to earn a bachelor’s degree to seek employment in law enforcement, probation, or parole.
 The AAS targets students with existing law enforcement academy certification.
 Students with this credential may apply 12 hours of academy training toward the 64 credits needed to complete the AAS degree.
 Coursework in this program emphasizes criminal investigation and procedures, law enforcement operations, criminal law, and ethical decision-making in the field.

 Students complete online coursework through Canvas.
 Distance learners can complete HCC’s criminal justice programs entirely online.
 Academic services include access to the HCC Library, online proctoring, a student portal, and technical support.

-HCC is regionally accredited from the Higher Learning Commission (HLC).
+Hutchinson Community College is regionally accredited by the Higher Learning Commission (HLC).

-STC is regionally accredited from the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+Surry Community College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).